b3j0f/b3j0f/README.md

 ---

-I am CTO 👨‍💻 and co-founder 🛠 of <https://link-society.com> 🏢
+I am CTO 👨‍💻 and founder 🛠 of <https://www.bejof.org> 🏢

 With a PhD in distributed systems and software engineering 🎓 👨‍🔬 💻 in my backpack 🎒